Defend against threats.

 But today, the phishing attacks are so perfectly designed that many of the experts trained to find them can be fooled.
 In addition to that, many pieces of malware are so brilliantly engineered that they can sweep the globe before conventional anti-virus or security tools even know they exist.
 Plus, these programs know how to hide, re-write themselves, and cover their tracks once they're in your system.

 I believe that to combat advanced threats, you need protection that’s even more sophisticated.
 In my opinion, this is where Microsoft 365 Business Premium (formerly Microsoft 365 Business) can make a big difference.

 The cyber defenses of Microsoft 365 Business Premium are built on something called the Intelligent Security Graph—and, if you’re not familiar with that, there’s a whole website devoted to it.

 The short version is this: Anytime a new threat is detected anywhere on earth, the rest of the network is automatically updated—and these billions of updates pile up into what I think is the single best source of cybersecurity in the world—arguably the universe.

 One of the security tools offered by Microsoft 365 Business Premium is called Office 365 Advanced Threat Protection.
 That’s a bit of a mouthful, but it does something remarkable in the three ways it combats the cyber criminals that are pretty relentlessly treating small/medium businesses like piggy banks.

 1. Safe Links.

-Any security software will scan the links in your emails to see if they’ll redirect to a malicious site – but a particularly clever phishing attack will send an email that contains harmless links but then, after that message hits your inbox, it will detect that it passed your filters and change those links to something malicious.
+Any security software will scan the links in your emails to see if they'll redirect to a malicious site.
+But a particularly clever phishing attack will send an email that contains harmless links.
+Then, after that message hits your inbox, it will detect that it passed your filters and change those links to something malicious.
 It’s brilliant, and it’s going to wreck stuff.